kutsenkoa7/scaling/README.md

 To obtain the output one should call

+testdisstr;

+in new2.dpr and after that

 averag_ln;
 drawleen2_ln;

-in new2.dpr for the energy density distribution and
+for the energy density distribution and then

 averag;
 drawleen2;

 for the dissipation spectra.

+Operating System: Windows
 Programming language: Delphi   (https://www.embarcadero.com/ru/products/delphi/starter) Additional libraries: MtxVec  [highly optimized implementation of basic linear
                               algebra rutines from Blas and Lapack based on Intel MKL]